tylergrinn/tygr-switch/README.md

 ```

 For elements you want to conditionally show or hide, add the `data-[name]` attribute with a list of the state names you would like it to show up under.
 In this example, with the switch being named `'auth'`, the `password` input will be shown if the state is either `login` or `register`.
 Likewise, the `confirm-password` input will only be shown when the `register` state is active.

+These attributes can be used on any element that is a child of the switch container, regardless of which react component they are in.

 ## Step 4: Use the setState function to change switch states